 PhD Candidate, Center for Research Architecture, Goldsmiths University, London, UK

 Granular Realism: Emerging activist possibilities within the changing spatial condition of photography

 Over the last decade, emerging forms of digital and computational imaging using depth registering capabilities have forged a new condition in photography – one in which the photographic functions not as a flat image to be viewed, but rather as a 3D environment to be navigated.
 3D photo imaging in its various technological forms has permeated the fields of archaeology, architecture, civil engineering, and municipal and state planning as well as agricultural, geological and resource driven industries.
 Restructuring them from the inside, it is simultaneously opening new spaces for intervention and resistance.

 This paper will center on Forensic Architecture’s work in the Israeli Negev Desert where for over six decades now, Imaging, surveying, mapping, land-forming and afforestation have been playing a central role in the ongoing expropriation of indigenous Bedouin.
 In our project, ‘Ground Truth’ we attend to these techno-professional forms of ethnic displacement by bringing forth visual strategies for human rights activism based on Do-It-Yourself (DIY), citizen-science, open-hardware and cutting edge approaches to computational photography in the production of political testimonies.
 Through this methodology, we offer a form of photographic practice that is diffused, collaborative, multiple and architectural.
 ‘Spatial Photography’ here is a volumetric palimpsest where space, image, navigation and testimony collapse, allowing us to challenge preexisting thresholds of visibility and civic participation and ‘hack’ into the current conditions for the production of truth in a state of visual and political colonization.

-Organisation: Museu de Serralves, Porto, Portugal
+Curator, Museu de Serralves, Porto, Portugal

 The public life of art